 Holyford Woods is a beautiful woodland, nestled in a picturesque valley near Seaton.
 The site is managed by the Countryside team in partnership with the Holyford Woodland Trust, who helped to raise funds to buy the site in 2001.

-Oak, ash and hazel abound at Holyford Woods where birds nest in tree holes, bats roost in handy crevices and tangled roots can provide nest sites for weasels and wood mice.
+Oak, Ash and Hazel abound at Holyford Woods where birds nest in tree holes, Bats roost in handy crevices and tangled roots can provide nest sites for Weasels and Wood Mice.
 A goyle, or sunken stream runs through the heart of the woodland, feeding the Stafford Brook which runs into the Axe Estuary at the nearby Colyford Common Local Nature Reserve.

 The site offers great walking throughout the year with various routes available using the public and permissive footpaths around the site.

 Park at the Seaton Down picnic site opposite Seaton Tower garage, on Seaton Down Hill Road.
 Walk back to the A3052 and carefully cross the road, taking the footpath signed Holyford Woods Local Nature Reserve.
 Walk down the field to the entrance gate into the woods.
+The nearest postcode is EX12 2TF.

 Plan your route with the Holyford Woods map.